macaodha/batdetect2/docs/source/reference/cli/evaluate.rst

 Evaluate command
 ================

-Evaluate a checkpoint against a configured test dataset.
+Use ``batdetect2 evaluate`` to compare a checkpoint against labelled test data.

+This command writes metrics and any configured artifacts to the output directory.

 .. click:: batdetect2.cli.evaluate:evaluate_command
    :prog: batdetect2 evaluate